ZainRizvi/ZainRizvi.github.io/_posts/2020-05-08-remembering-what-you-read-zettelkasten-vs-para.md

 Even the step of summarizing what you read is optimized for efficiency.
 It's called [Progressive Summarization](https://fortelabs.co/blog/progressive-summarization-a-practical-technique-for-designing-discoverable-notes/)

-With progressive summarization you don't bother summarizing what you're learning, at least not as first.
+With progressive summarization you don't bother summarizing what you're learning, at least not at first.
 Instead you take the passages you found most interesting and copy them into your notes.
 If you ever reread those notes in the future then you can start highlighting the phrases that really spoke to you and if you reread them again, only then will you do the work to summarize the ideas in your own words.

 It's not that summarizing your notes from the beginning is bad, but if you procrastinate on it while still expecting yourself to do it then you're setting yourself up for failure.
 Progressive summarization offers you a way to delay summarization while still retaining value.

 Note what's happened here: Instead of forcing myself to be disciplined about organizing my notes, P.A.R.A. + Progressive Summarization takes advantage of the times when I'm **already excited to work on them**.
-Each time I touch the notes, I have to take a small amount of effort which is proportionate to my level of interest in the task.  **We've replaced forced discipline with leveraged excitement**
+Each time I touch the notes, I have to take a small amount of effort which is proportionate to my level of interest in the task.  **We've replaced forced discipline with leveraged excitement.**

 # Limit what you save